TERRA -beyond sustainable living-

 There are still a lot of problems, but by the time I was growing up, the serious problems were decreasing, and little by little, the planet was becoming a better place for everyone to live, including humans.
 I don’t know if the film my parents made was one of the reasons why people changed their minds back then, but it taught me that there is a bright future waiting for us if we all continue to believe in a world full of hope.

 Care of people including yourself

 Care of the earth

-Why are we taking our little child on a photography trip in the midst of this chaos?
+Why did we take our little child on a filming trip in the midst of this chaos?